 Sukkot Torah

-Can we welcome all the ushpizin?
+Can our sukkah welcome the holiest of all the ushpizin?

 Reflection by Rabbah Mira Niculescu, Or HaLev Teacher: